mdubourg001/glci/README.md

 ⚠️ You might want to add `.glci` to your `.gitignore` file to prevent committing it.

-⚠️ If you are running glci on Linux, you might need to run it as root as volumes are automatically mounted as root.

 ## Options

 ### `--only-jobs [jobs]`